denpeshkov/cs-notes/Snoop-Based Multiprocessor Design.md

 ## Livelock

-**Livelock** can occur in an [[Cache Coherency#Coherence Mechanisms|invalidation-based]] cache-coherent system if all CPUs attempt to write to the same memory location at about the same time
+**Livelock** can occur in an [invalidation-based](Cache%20Coherency.md#Coherence%20Mechanisms) cache-coherent system if all CPUs attempt to write to the same memory location at about the same time

 CPU write requires the following nonatomic set of events: